MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

     1. If you allowed all outbound traffic and are still seeing an error from the command above, check that there are no firewall rules blocking connection.
 If nothing seems wrong, create a support request as our service might be experiencing problems.
 1. Make sure that the Windows Admin Center service is running on your VM.
-    1. In the Azure Portal, navigate to “Connect” > “RDP” > “Download RDP File”.
+    1. In the Azure portal, navigate to “Connect” > “RDP” > “Download RDP File”.
     1. Open the RDP file and sign in with your administrator credentials.
     1. Open Task Manager (Ctrl+Shift+Esc) and navigate to “Services”.
     1. Make sure ServerManagementGateway / Windows Admin Center is Running.
 If not, start the service.
 1. Check that your installation is in a good state.
-    1. In the Azure Portal, navigate to “Connect” > “RDP” > “Download RDP File”.
+    1. In the Azure portal, navigate to “Connect” > “RDP” > “Download RDP File”.
     1. Open the RDP file and sign in with your administrator credentials.
     1. Open a browser and type `https://localhost:<port>` replacing `<port>` with the port on which you installed Windows Admin Center.
 Not sure what port you installed it on?
 Check out the Frequently Asked Questions later in this article.
     1. If this doesn’t load, there might be something wrong with your installation.
-Go back to the Azure Portal, navigate to “Extensions”, and uninstall the Admin Center extension.
+Go back to the Azure portal, navigate to “Extensions”, and uninstall the Admin Center extension.
 Navigate back to “Windows Admin Center (preview” and reinstall the extension.
 1. Check that the firewall rule is open for SmeInboundOpenException.
-    1. In the Azure Portal, navigate to “Connect” > “RDP” > “Download RDP File”.
+    1. In the Azure portal, navigate to “Connect” > “RDP” > “Download RDP File”.
     1. Open the RDP file and sign in with your administrator credentials.
     1. Open the Control Panel and navigate to Control Panel\System and Security\Windows Defender Firewall\Allowed apps.
     1. Ensure that the SmeInboundOpenException rule is enabled for both Private and Public, then try to connect again.